ArthurFerreira2/STARTREK/README.md

 Needs the INTEGER BASIC ROMS.
 **Note :** despite being able to run it, [reinette-II](https://github.com/ArthurFerreira2/reinette-II) does not support sound and [LinApple](https://github.com/linappleii/linapple) or [AppleWin](https://github.com/AppleWin/AppleWin) are recommended.

+First type : `HIMEM: 16384`

+Then copy paste the INTERGER BASIC source code

-The original source embeded a binary routine which was loaded at $3FA1
-and was used to play various sounds effects :
+The original source embeded a binary routine at $3FA1 to play various sounds effects :

 ```
 3FA1-   A0 32       LDY   #$32